 The 2007 Northeast Regional Coach of the Year, Hounsome came to Rider from the C. W. Post Campus of Long Island University, where he finished the 2007 season with a program record 17 wins and advanced to the third round of the NCAA Division II Championship Tournament.

 "After receiving over 100 applications for the position, Drayson Hounsome emerged as a great fit for Rider," said Rider Director of Athletics Don Harnum.
 "He is a proven winner as a head coach and has strong recruiting ties in the Northeast."

 Hounsome's charge of returning the Broncs to the level they were at when they won 23 games over two seasons (2003-04) began when he brought in 12 new players for the 2009 season and finished that year with a 6-1 home record.
-In 2010 the Broncs were 5-2-1 on the new turf field and came back to go 5-2-2 at home last year.
+In 2010 the Broncs were 5-2-1 on the new turf field and came back to go 5-2-2 at home in 2011.

 Hounsome was the winningest women's soccer coach at C. W. Post with 85 wins (85-34-17) in seven seasons, 16 more than the previous program record for Pioneer career wins.
 In 2007 two of his players earned honorable mention All-America honors and his team ended the regular season ranked seventh in the nation.
 Four of his C. W. Post teams were ranked in the Top 25.

 "The academic reputation of the University, successful athletic department and great location makes Rider an attractive choice for many high level student-athletes," said Hounsome.
 "I continue to look forward to leading the Rider women's soccer program towards a MAAC championship."